A Pig Can Dig

 - Aluminum cupcake/muffin tin (with 6 spaces) filled with dirt

-- The Pig that Digs and Digs text (see below)
+- The Pig that Digs and Digs target text

-Tell the children they will pretend to dig like a pig as they read and write words that end in –ig: twig, big, jig, fig.
+The children will pretend to dig like a pig as they read and write words that end in –ig such as twig, big, jig, and fig.

 Dig like a pig

-- Set up a cupcake tin with dirt and –ig picture cards (see below) partially covered in the dirt.
+- Set up a cupcake tin with dirt and picture cards partially covered in the dirt.

-- Give each child a spoon and a wig with a pig snout to wear (see instructions below).
+- Give each child a spoon and a wig with a pig snout to wear.

-- Help the children read sentence strips (see below) about what they should look for while digging:
+- Help the children read sentence strips about what they should look for while digging: